 Future Ready Fuel campaign

 However, the need to take action to reduce emissions remains urgent and to successfully decarbonise buildings, solutions must be fair, affordable and minimise disruption.
 It’s clear that households and businesses want to choose solutions that best suits their circumstances, and OFTEC argues this is best achieved by the adoption of a technology-inclusive policy approach that actively supports all viable solutions.
-These should include renewable liquid fuels, energy efficiency improvements, heat pumps, and supporting technologies such as solar thermal and photovoltaic (PV).
-In some circumstances, a combination of technologies will be beneficial, such as a boiler burning renewable liquid fuel and a heat pump.
-These combinations are commonly known as hybrid systems.

-To support the transition, the oil heating industry has successfully completed a national demonstration project using a renewable liquid fuel called Hydrotreated Vegetable Oil (HVO).
+To support the transition, the liquid fuel heating industry has successfully completed a national demonstration project using a renewable liquid fuel called Hydrotreated Vegetable Oil (HVO).
 Our project has shown conclusively that HVO can be used as a drop-in replacement for heating oil and offers a reduction in carbon emissions of up to 88%.
 The big advantage of this fuel is that it works well in existing oil heating systems once some simple modifications are made, minimising both upfront costs and disruption.
 We are nearly ready to begin deploying the new fuel to existing oil heating customers but to make it affordable the price of HVO needs to be reduced.
 To solve this problem, we have called on the government to make two important changes:

-- Align the duty charged on HVO with kerosene by reducing the duty on HVO to zero when used in heating.
+• Align the duty charged on HVO with kerosene by reducing the duty on HVO to zero when used in heating.

-- Implement a similar renewable fuel incentive system to the one already in place for the road transport sector.
+• Implement a similar renewable fuel incentive system to the one already in place for the road transport sector.

 Government support for HVO would provide an easily adopted solution for hard to treat off-gas grid buildings and would also be a positive step on a pathway to even greater carbon reductions over the next two decades.

-The government is committed to holding a consultation by September 2024, but OFTEC is concerned about the slow progress.
 It’s important we keep the pressure on, and we would welcome your support in encouraging the government to take action.
 Click here to visit the Future Ready Fuel website and add your voice to our campaign.

-(updated April 2024)
+(updated September 2024)

 Affordable green heating campaign